cis110/python_book/src/penndraw.md

 - Teal/Cyan
 - Magenta/Purple

-Specifying colors by RGB triplets gives us fine-grained control over the colors that appear on the screen.
-For this drawing, I set a new color before I draw each line:
+You will pick up an intuition for the relationship between an RGB triple and its corresponding color over time.
+Specifying colors by RGB triples gives us fine-grained control over the colors that appear on the screen.
+We can make pleasing gradients by blending colors smoothly into others.
+For this drawing, I approximate a gradient by setting a new color, just slightly different in terms of RGB values than the previous color, before I draw each line:

 ![a gradient of lines, each with different rgb values](img/penndraw/gradient.png)